Open-NC/reentry-resources-hub/.github/CONTRIBUTING.md

 # How to contribute to the NC Reentry Resources Hub

-We are glad you are here, because we need volunteer developers to help this project come to fruition.
+We are glad you are here.
+We need volunteer developers to help this project come to fruition.

 Here are some important resources:
 *